FixProject/Fix/README.md

         {
             using (var server = new Server("http://*:81/"))
             {
-                var cracker = new CRacker(server.Start, server.Stop);
+                var fixer = new Fixer(server.Start, server.Stop);
-                cracker.AddHandler(new RequestPrinter().PrintRequest);
+                fixer.AddHandler(new RequestPrinter().PrintRequest);
-                cracker.Start();
+                fixer.Start();
                 Console.Write("Running.
 Press Enter to stop.");
                 Console.ReadLine();
-                cracker.Stop();
+                fixer.Stop();
             }
         }
     }
-CRacker, Server and RequestPrinter are all in separate assemblies, with no dependencies between them.
-The Console application has references to all the assemblies, and uses CRack to hook everything up.
+Fixer, Server and RequestPrinter are all in separate assemblies, with no dependencies between them.
+The Console application has references to all the assemblies, and uses Fix to hook everything up.
 ### More example?
     class Program
     {